Focus on Food Policy and Protection

 About Focus On...

-The 2017 Focus on Food Systems Leadership program will explore the interconnections of politics, culture, economics and consumer influences around food systems policy and look at the challenges inherent in assuring food safety and preventing intentional contamination of food while assuring that everyone has access to affordable and nutritious food.
+The 2017 Focus on Food Systems Policy and Protection program will explore the interconnections of politics, culture, economics and consumer influences around food systems policy and look at the challenges inherent in assuring food safety and preventing intentional contamination of food while assuring that everyone has access to affordable and nutritious food.
 Courses and forums will focus on the critical thinking, leadership skills and behavioral competencies needed to work effectively in the realm of food policy and protection.

 - How governments create legislation, develop regulations and implement programs and assure compliance at the local, state and national levels.

 - The multiple factors that shape the food system